 To ensure that Medr engages effectively and early with trade unions and employers in developing its plans and making strategic decisions, so that impacts on the tertiary education workforce are understood and managed.

-To ensure that major changes and decisions are communicated transparently to the tertiary sector and its recognised trade unions simultaneously.
+To ensure that major changes and decisions are communicated transparently to tertiary sector representative bodies and recognised trade unions simultaneously.

 To build workload considerations into the development of Medr’s approach to regulation, in order to ensure that administrative burdens do not detract from learners’ experiences.